ciselab/ciselab-www/content/project/ubri/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'University Blockchain Research Initiative'
+title: "University Blockchain Research Initiative"
-summary: 'UBRI is a partnership between Ripple and top universities around the world to support academic research, technical development and innovation in blockchain, cryptocurrency, and digital payments.
-Ripple is providing both financial and technical resources to university partners and collaborates with faculty and students on research and technical projects.'
+summary: "UBRI is a partnership between Ripple and top universities around the world to support academic research, technical development and innovation in blockchain, cryptocurrency, and digital payments.
+Ripple is providing both financial and technical resources to university partners and collaborates with faculty and students on research and technical projects."
 authors:
   - annibale-panichella
   - mitchell-olsthoorn